Academic Catalogs

 Writing Assignments

-Students will complete written work such as essays, short responses, midterm and final exams, and may post to Discussion Forums.
+Students will complete written work such as essays, short responses, midterms, and final exams, and online discussion forums.

 Out-of-class Assignments

-Outside of the classroom, students will do the required readings, work on assigned papers, reports, and/or projects, study for tests, do research, and communicate with the instructor and/or fellow students through telephone or via the Internet (e-mail, Discussion Forum, or virtual chat).
+Outside of class, students will complete the required readings, work on assigned essays and/or projects, study for tests, perform research, and communicate with the instructor and/or fellow students through e-mail, direct messaging, Discussion Forums, or virtual chat.

 Demonstration of Critical Thinking

-Critical thinking will be demonstrated primarily through written assignments, such as essays on midterms and finals and/or papers analyzing primary or secondary sources.
+Critical thinking will be demonstrated primarily through written assignments, such as essays, midterm exams, final exams, and/or projects analyzing primary or secondary sources.

 Required Writing, Problem Solving, Skills Demonstration